 - Take 25 mindful breaths.

-- Bring to mind your favorite junk food (the one that’s in front of you).
+- Bring to mind your favourite junk food (the one that’s in front of you).

 - As you focus your mind on the food, you will notice that certain thoughts arise.
 You will have specific thoughts about the food.
 It is these thoughts that form your negative relationship with food.
 We need to get rid of these thoughts.

 - To get rid of the thoughts, every time you experience ANY thought, SEE the thought (imagine you are looking at yourself experiencing the thought, as though you were spectating yourself).
 Next, say to yourself, “This is just a though.
-It isn’t reality.”
+It isn’t a reality.”

 - Finally, imagine blowing that thought away from you until it fully disappears.